camilamaia/camilamaia.com/_appearances/2020-10-08-video-marcus-scanapi.md

 ---
 layout: post
+at: Marcus Pereira's Channel
+type: video
-title: "Video @ Marcus Pereira's Channel.
-How to create end2end tests for your REST API with ScanAPI"
+title: "How to create end2end tests for your REST API with ScanAPI"
 date: 2020-10-08
 categories:
   [